fcostin/tcplb/docs/BETTER.md

 adjust or revoke group membership, without a reliable mechanism for issuing short-lived certificates to clients.

+### Monitoring upstream health

 ### Performance

+Performance is a non-goal of the proof-of-concept server.

 In some settings (e.g. ecommerce), reducing connection latency is highly valuable, and users may want the server to set up a forwarded connection